 3Why can NOVA answer the grand question it poses in every episode while similar programs on the History Channel must end with the question wholly unanswered and all original conjecture intact?
 The producers must joke about the inevitable last line of narration, which always goes something like, “Whether this was the work of X or Y, one thing is clear: it will be a tantalizing mystery for generations to come.”

-4I’m less fond of comedy programs like The Jack Benny Show, The Burns and Allen Show, The Red Skelton Show, Fibber McGee and Molly, etc. All can be enjoyable (except for Abbott and Costello; the majority of their radio efforts are stilted and seriously unfunny) but they feel more dated than thriller and dramatic programs.
-Also, it might take you several episodes to fully appreciate the inside humor.
-Several of these shows ran for decades (Jack Benny had a radio show from 1932 to 1955, for God’s sake), so listeners knew characters intimately.
-They knew, for example, that Benny’s announcer Don Wilson was a fat drunk, so situations tickling that could forego overt punch lines.
+4I’m less fond of comedy programs like The Jack Benny Show, The Burns and Allen Show, The Red Skelton Show, Fibber McGee and Molly, etc. All can be enjoyable (except for Abbott and Costello; the majority of their radio efforts strike me as stilted and seriously unfunny) but they feel more dated than thriller and dramatic programs.
+One blameless reason for this is that long-ago listeners had a contemporary intimacy with these old celebrities that I’ll never approximate, of course.
+They knew now-unfamiliar comedy personalities like Harold Peary at least as well as I think I know Jerry Seinfeld, for example, never mind big stars like Edgar Bergen or Bob Hope.
+This added context to the humor, as did long exposure.
+Several of these shows ran for decades (Jack Benny had a radio show from 1932 to 1955, for God’s sake), which made listeners fluent in the frequent inside humor.
+They knew, for example, that Benny’s announcer Don Wilson was a fat drunk, so an aside tickling that could forego an overt punchline.
 Howard Stern’s show operates similarly; if you have no clue who Baba Booey is, a random episode probably won’t leave you in stitches.

 5Radio shows were rapidly dying by the early 1950s, but this period did yield excellent adaptions of works by science fiction writers like Isaac Asimov, Ray Bradbury and Philip Dick.
 I most enjoy the Bradbury adaptations, especially Mars Is Heaven, Dwellers in Silence and There Will Come Soft Rains.
 Listening to these shows makes Star Trek far less impressive; its template was already dusty by the early 60s.